DocSalvager/kit/README.md

         - `HOMEDIR="/opt/DocSalvager"`
     - Edit user's `.bashrc` file to append bin directory to `$PATH`.
 If `$PATH` ends in a colon (:)...
       - `PATH=$PATH/opt/DocSalvager/bin:`

+## Using kit
-  - Once the 3 files are in place, kit can be used in a variety of ways such as ...
+The kit script can be used in 3 ways...
+  - It can be run from the command line
     - `kit`
     - `kit --help`
       - Displays help in a scrollable window (assuming YAD or dialog are available) for the kit() function which starts off everything.